Core Member Engagement Team

 • Engage with other HSA members, activists, and stewards to help make your union stronger;

-• Participate in weekly team meetings and regular team check-ins;
+• Participate in regular team meetings and check-ins;

 • Set collaborative goals and track progress.